openHPI/TeachingTeamGuidelines/docs/features/discussionforum.md

 To support active participation in the forum, the system rewards so-called eXperience Points (XP).
 Participants receive these points for especially high-quality contributions (answers with many positive reviews or ones that are marked as correct).
-Participants who have exceeded a certain threshold of XP, receive recognition in the forum with the reward of a “judo belt.”
+Participants who have exceeded a certain threshold of XP, receive recognition in the forum with the reward of a ***judo belt***.
 The bigger the number of XP, the higher the grade of the judo belt.

 ![Discusssion Forum](../img/features/structure/judo_belt_preview.png)